-- Proceed to the Run Window by pressing the Run button in the left column of buttons. - Here you can set run parameters, including how many cores to run with (under the Parallel Run Options). - When you are finished setting run parameters, click on the Run button in the upper left corner of the window.
+- Proceed to the Run Window by pressing the Run button in the left column of buttons. - Here you can set run parameters and the run mode (serial or parallel) - When you are finished setting run parameters, click on the Run button in the upper left corner of the window.
 You will see the output of the run in the right pane.
 The run has completed when you see the output, "Engine completed successfully."
 This is shown in Fig. 2.2.